So you’re going to be spending Christmas in Buenos Aires and you’re wondering, what should you expect?

 And if the air conditioning is cranked high enough, maybe you can pretend you’re experiencing Christmas in winter.

-BONUS TREE: The tree tucked away in Galería Güemes, seen below, (at Florida St. 165) may be smaller than in Galerías Pacífico but it’s in an absolutely gorgeous setting.
+Alternavitely, the tree tucked away in Galería Güemes, seen below, (at Florida St. 165) may be smaller than in Galerías Pacífico but it’s in an absolutely gorgeous setting and is my personal favorite.

 Midnight Mass

-Argentina is largely Roman Catholic, although the locals aren’t extremely religious.
+Argentina is largely Roman Catholic, although the city’s residents aren’t extremely religious.

 So while most Argentinians will be drinking Malbec at midnight rather than attending mass, the city is home to beautiful churches if you’d like to experience Midnight Mass in Buenos Aires.